mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 commute to work was a joy.

 But I noticed a couple problems.
 First I noticed that the heated seat bottom on the driver's side didn't work.
-The back works, but the bottom doesn't get warm at all.
+The back worked, but the bottom didn't get warm at all.
 I was annoyed that I hadn't noticed it during the test drive, but it would be covered by the warranty, so I didn't consider it a big issue.
 Then, on the 27th of April, my wife and I went to central Washington to escape the rain